brainhack-school2020/deep_representational_learning/README.md

 ![alt_text](brain_dcnn_parallel.png)

+Deep neural networks (DNNs) encodes information in a similar way to the visual brain to categorize images; "they" activate more or less specific neurons depending on what they are presented with, a$
 The idea here is to come up with a common measure of processing in DCNN that is comparable to brain imaging signal (here EEG).
 A good sumary of brain and DCNN computations can be obtained with a Representational Dissimlarity Matrix (RDM).

-To obtain an RDM for a DCNN, we can feed the same images that were shown to the brain of human participants, and to look at the activation of the layers of the network.